Ear Infections in Dogs and Their Symptoms

 - Otitis is a general term for inflammation or infection of the ear.

-Otitis externa affects the outer ear, and can often be seen.
+Otitis externa affects the outer ear, and can often be seen just by looking at the ear.
 It is commonly diagnosed by redness or swelling in the outer ear or outer part of the ear canal.

-If caused by trapped water the moist environment of a dog’s infected ear is ideal for bacterial growth and can not only become painful, but cause the infection to spread to surrounding areas if not treated.
-It’s essentially ‘swimmer’s ear’ for dogs
+If caused by trapped water the moist environment of a dog’s infected ear is ideal for bacterial/yeast growth and can not only become painful but cause the infection to spread to surrounding areas if not treated.
+It’s essentially ‘swimmer’s ear’ for dogs.

 If your dog’s eardrum isn’t punctured and/or there is no blood or pus, the infection is likely Otitis externa (often the simplest type to treat).